Scalable Deep Reinforcement Learning for Routing and Spectrum Access in Physical Layer: Flow based Deep Reinforcement Learning for Routing and Spectrum Access

 \fi where $\alpha$ is the step size.
 To accelerate the algorithm, Q-learning only performs (\ref{equ:updateactionvalue}) once before the policy improvement in each round of the policy iteration.
 (One step of the policy evaluation in a policy iteration process is also known as the \emph{value iteration} process.)

 There are, however, two major issues when applying the standard Q-learning algorithm to the routing and spectrum access problem for the wireless ad-hoc network.
 First, the conventional Q-learning assumes a reward definition $r_t$ as the \emph{immediate} reward that the agent receives after executing action $a_t$ in state $s_t$.
 These immediate rewards form the cumulative reward $Q(s_t, a_t)$, which is the objective that the agent aims to optimize.
-In the routing problem, the objective (\ref{equ:problem}) is determined by the bottleneck rates in the flows.
-Decomposing these bottleneck rates into a set of immediate rewards is, however, not straightforward.
+However, in the routing problem, the objective (\ref{equ:problem}) is determined by the bottleneck rates in the flows.
+Decomposing the bottleneck rate into a set of immediate rewards is not straightforward.

-Secondly, while the reward definition can be modified to account for the optimization of bottleneck rate, the standard training process for Q-learning, which is based on temporal difference estimation, is known to suffer from high biases.
-In our experience for training the reinforcement learning agent for routing with the bottleneck rate as the reward, the learned agent's state-action value estimations are noticeably off with large biases throughout the state space, rendering the agent incapable of producing high quality solutions for routing or spectrum access.
+Secondly, even if the instantaneous rewards are redefined to account for the optimization of the bottleneck rate, the standard training process for Q-learning, which is based on temporal difference estimation, is known to suffer from high biases.
+In our experience for training the reinforcement learning agent for routing with the instantaneous rewards redefined to account for the bottleneck, the learned agent's state-action value estimations are noticeably off with large positive biases throughout the state space (even when using the Double-DQN method \cite{doubledqn}), rendering the agent incapable of producing high quality solutions for routing or spectrum access.